-One additional option is available for all configurations-an FSK Identifier (FSK IDer).
-This added feature enables the FM30, FM100, and FM250 to transmit its call sign or operating frequency in a Morse code style.
+Another option is available for all configurations-an FSK Identifier (FSK IDer).
+This added feature enables the FM500 to transmit its call sign or operating frequency in Morse Code.
 This option is intended for use in satellite-fed networks.
 Transmitters equipped in this fashion are often known as "satellators."

 Connect the transmitter to your satellite receiver and the pre-programmed FSK IDer does the rest-shifting the frequency to comply with FCC requirements and in a manner that is unnoticeable to the listener.
-The FSK IDer module should be ordered at the time you order your transmitter, but is available separately (factory programmed for your installation).
+The FSK IDer module should be ordered at the time you order your transmitter but is available separately (factory programmed for your installation).